 Uniquely designed for small to mid-size businesses, Sage CRM is an affordable option for SMBs.
 With Sage CRM mobile features, your sales force can access contact information from any mobile device.

 Finding the right solution for your customer relationship management needs can be tricky.
-However, now that you have a better understanding of the most critical features, finding the right CRM software should be a lot easier.
+However, now that you have a better understanding of the most critical features with our CRM tools comparison, finding the right CRM software should be a lot easier.